DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.
 * `$important`: Makes a resource-blocking entry take precedence over another whitelisting entry.
 * `$redirect`: Redirects resources to a neutered version that has been embedded in those extensions.
 Possible options are listed in [this file](https://github.com/gorhill/uBlock/blob/master/src/js/redirect-engine.js) (AdGuard has a [slightly smaller selection](https://github.com/AdguardTeam/AdguardBrowserExtension/blob/master/Extension/lib/filter/rules/scriptlets/redirects.yml)).
+* `$empty`: Results in a fake empty page being loaded, instead of an error page.

 ### Nano Adblocker and uBlock Origin only:
 #### Hiding